caspian-acres/caspianacres.ca/content/contact.md

 You can email us at `info@caspianacres.ca` or call us at **1(778)5860917**.
 We would love to hear from you!

-We are located in Cherry Creek near Kamloops, BC.
+We are located in Cherry Creek near Kamloops, BC, Canada.